MCUdude/MicroCore/README.md

 * [Working Arduino functions](#working-arduino-functions)

-## Why add Arduino support for these microcontrollers?
+## Why use the ATtiny13 in an Arduino project?
-* They're SUPER cheap (we're talking cents here!)
+* They're DIRT cheap (we're talking cents here!)
 * They come in both DIP and SOIC packages
-* They're pin compatible with the ATtiny25/45/85
+* They're pin compatible with the ATtiny25/45/85 family and often code compatible
+* Most of the [Arduino functions](https://www.arduino.cc/reference/en/) is implemented in MicroCore
-* You can still fit a lot of low level code into 1024 bytes :wink:
+* Thanks to MicroCore you can fit a lot of high level code into 1024 bytes!

 ## Supported clock frequencies